Evidence Tools

 Approach.
 Implement quality-improvement collaboratives in safety net dental clinics to increase access to oral health care for expectant parents

 Overview.
-Research indicates that barriers to accessing oral health care for expectant parents with low incomes who frequently receive care in safety net settings such as health departments and community health centers are greater than for expectant parents with higher incomes.[1, 2] Safety net dental settings offer free for reduced-cost care to people with low incomes.
+Research indicates that challenges to accessing oral health care for expectant parents with low incomes who frequently receive care in safety net settings such as health departments and community health centers are greater than for expectant parents with higher incomes.[1, 2] Safety net dental settings offer free or reduced-cost care to people with low incomes.
 Implementing a quality-improvement collaborative in a safety net dental clinic can improve access to oral health care for expectant parents.[3]
+Quality improvement collaboratives bring together teams from multiple sites to share best practices, identify system-level challenges, and implement data-driven changes that enhance service delivery.
+These collaboratives can address workflow issues, improve appointment scheduling, strengthen care coordination between prenatal and dental providers, and create standardized protocols that ensure pregnant individuals receive timely preventive dental services regardless of their ability to pay.

 Outcome Components.
 This strategy has shown to have impact on the following outcomes (Read more about these categories):